rtm-rs/rtm-examples/crates/cqrs03/README.md

 done
 ```

-Moved to the `migration` folder, entity files are generated for each migration
+Moved to the `migrations` folder, entity files are generated for each migration
 version:

 ```bash